tshort/FunctionalModels.jl/docs/src/basics.md

 # Documentation

-This document provides a general introduction to Sims using [ModelingToolkit](https://mtk.sciml.ai/dev/).
+This document provides a general introduction to FunctionalModels using [ModelingToolkit](https://mtk.sciml.ai/dev/).

 ## Unknowns

 Models consist of equations and unknown variables.
 The number of equations should match the number of unknowns.
-In Sims, the function `Unknown` is used to define unknown [Symbolics.jl](https://symbolics.juliasymbolics.org/dev/manual/variables/) variables.
+In FunctionalModels, the function `Unknown` is used to define unknown [Symbolics.jl](https://symbolics.juliasymbolics.org/dev/manual/variables/) variables.